 West Bridgewater is a somewhat small town located in the state of Massachusetts.
 With a population of 7,281 people and two constituent neighborhoods, West Bridgewater is the 217th largest community in Massachusetts.
 West Bridgewater has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Housing costs in West Bridgewater are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, West Bridgewater is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, West Bridgewater is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, West Bridgewater is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in West Bridgewater who work in office and administrative support (14.72%), management occupations (11.38%), and sales jobs (9.50%).